 “What you’ve got to understand is that the characters are often lying to each other,” I explained.
 “As you read try to pick up on who is lying to whom.
 The narrator, Nick Carraway, is still something of an outsider among the wealthy easterners.
-You cannot necessarily trust what he thinks.”
+You cannot necessarily trust what he thinks he sees.”

 Nick is a lovely example of an unreliable first person narrator.
 He’s a sympathetic character and the reader would never accuse him of intentionally lying.
 Instead he seems to factually report what he sees and hears, colored by his own views.
 Nick, is also becoming aware of the fabric of deceit woven into the lives of the uber-wealthy.
 He even voices his vague suspicions about the illusions of the society around him.
 What was it that made him a tad uneasy around Jordan, that delectable young woman who seems attracted to him? … He heard rumors that she cheated at golf.

 Why does an author create a narrator whose words cannot be trusted?
 Because uncovering deceit is part of the plot.
 This occurs not only in traditional mysteries but in a wide range of fiction.
 The whole point of Joseph Conrad’s Heart of Darkness, is not an adventure story about surviving the interior of Africa, but discovering that the legendary Kurtz is not what he appears to be.
 The veneer drops away to expose a man of former power, quaking in fear, but the narrator cannot reveal the truth about him to others.

 There are many ways to create an unreliable narrator that readers will still find likable, a child, an outsider, a person returning home after a long absence, are all good candidates.
 The characters who rationalize cruel acts and then lie to protect themselves, such as Vladimir Nabokov’s narrator in Lolita, rarely get any sympathy from the reader.
 However, the most difficult to write unreliable narrator is the one who is mentally ill.